 We offer a summer internship for secondary students interested in neuroscience, research and mental health.
 Find out more and apply.

 Young people interested in neuroscience and mental health can become reviewers for Frontiers for Young Minds.
-A young reviewer works with a Science Mentor, who helps guide them through the review process.
-Young reviewers provide feedback and suggestions to authors that will make their articles clear and interesting to a young audience.
+A young reviewer works with a Science Mentor to provide feedback to authors that will make their articles clear and interesting to a young audience.
 The Thompson Institute can provide this opportunity for young people as individual reviewers or a classroom of young reviewers.
 Find out more and register your interest.